 I had the opportunity of having a mentor who helped me earn my PMP certification.
 It was a great time in my professional life.
 We would meet every couple of weeks and review the progress I had made.
 We would plan out the next couple of weeks, identify resources, answer questions and work toward the goal of passing the PMP test.
 I loved it.
 My mentor loved it too.
 It gave her the opportunity to keep up with her skills, keep herself challenged, and share that feeling of pride when I passed my PMP exam.
 You can do the same thing by helping others pass their PMP exam.
 Use your PMP as a springboard to help others move forward in their PMP careers.

 • Tell Others You Are PMP Certified

-Please invest any money you have stuffed in your mattress or buried in your backyard immediately!
-And, if you are a PMP certified project management professional, be sure to follow the six ways above to maximize your project management PMP certification.
-At the same time, if you’re looking to add to your professional project management repertoire try ProjectManager.com FREE for 30 days and expand your knowledge of online project management tools.
+If you are a certified project management professional, be sure to follow the six ways above to maximize your project management PMP certification.
+At the same time, if you’re looking to add to your professional project management repertoire try our software for 30 days, free, and expand your knowledge of online project management tools.